masonwyatt23/policy-summarizer/replit.md

   - Reduced temperature settings for more consistent AI output (0.1 for analysis, 0.2 for summaries)
   - Optimized max tokens for better performance (4000 for analysis, 800 for brief summaries)
   - Added specific guidance for identifying and differentiating various number types in insurance documents
+- July 16, 2025: Fixed JSON parsing errors and enhanced UI text sizes for older users
+  - Added robust JSON repair logic to handle truncated or malformed responses from xAI
+  - Implemented bracket counting and automatic closing for incomplete JSON structures
+  - Enhanced error logging with content previews for better debugging
+  - Increased base font size from 16px to 18px for better readability
+  - Made all heading sizes larger (h1-h6) with responsive sizing
+  - Updated all UI components with larger text: FileUpload, PolicySummaryGenerator, CleanSummaryPreview, AuthPage
+  - Increased button heights, input fields, and labels for easier interaction
+  - Optimized text contrast and spacing throughout the application for older users' accessibility needs

 ## Changelog
 - July 01, 2025.
 Initial setup